Gabirell/Blender_Gemini_MCP/README.md

 Blender Gemini MCP Assistant

-This Blender addon integrates Google's Gemini Pro model to provide assistance through text and voice commands directly within the Blender interface.
-It is structured as a multi-file addon for easy installation and maintenance.
+This addon integrates Google's Gemini AI directly into Blender, allowing you to use natural language to generate and execute Python scripts, ask for help, and control the 3D environment.

 Features:

-    Text-based prompts: Type in your questions or commands and get a response from Gemini.

-    Voice recognition: Use your microphone to speak your commands to Gemini.

-    Seamless integration: The addon is accessible through a panel in the 3D Viewport's sidebar.

-Installation
+Blender-Aware Context: Gemini is instructed to act as a Blender expert.
+It knows it's inside Blender and provides relevant answers and code.

+Code Execution: When Gemini generates a Python script, an "Execute Code" button appears, allowing you to run the script and modify your scene directly.

+Dynamic Model Selection: Choose any available Gemini model from a list that updates automatically when you enter your API key.
+Always use the latest and most powerful models.

+Popup Window: Press Alt+G anywhere in the 3D View to open a quick prompt window, so you don't need to keep the sidebar open.

+Installation:

-    1. Download the Addon ZIP
+1. Download the Addon
-    Download the Blender_Gemini_MCP_Plugin.zip file from the Releases page of this repository.
+Go to the Releases page of this repository.

+Download the latest Blender_Gemini_MCP_Plugin.zip file.

 2. Install the Addon in Blender
 Open Blender and go to Edit > Preferences > Add-ons.

-    Click on Install....
+Click Install....

-    Navigate to and select the downloaded Blender_Gemini_MCP_Plugin.zip file.
+Navigate to and select the Blender_Gemini_MCP_Plugin.zip file you just downloaded.
 Do not unzip it.

-    Enable the addon by checking the box next to "3D View: Gemini MCP Assistant".
+Enable the addon by checking the box next to "Gemini MCP Assistant".

-Configuration
-    1. Get a Gemini API Key
-    Go to Google AI Studio and create an API key.

-    2. Add the API Key to the Addon
-    In Blender, open the 3D Viewport and press N to open the sidebar.

-    Go to the "Gemini MCP" tab.

-    Paste your Gemini API key into the "API Key" field.

 3. Install Required Python Libraries
-    This addon requires third-party Python libraries to function.
+This addon will not work without its required third-party libraries.
 You must install them into Blender's internal Python environment.

-How to Install Libraries:
+How to Install:

 Find the path to Blender's Python executable.
-(Remember to change the version number to your own and to find the correct path if you installed it elsewhere)

 Windows: C:\Program Files\Blender Foundation\Blender <version>\<version>\python\bin

 macOS: /Applications/Blender.app/Contents/Resources/<version>/python/bin

-Linux: /<blender_directory>/<version>/python/bin
+Linux: /<blender_install_dir>/<version>/python/bin

 Open your system's command line (Command Prompt on Windows, Terminal on macOS/Linux).

-Navigate to the directory from step 1.
+Navigate to the directory from step 1 using the cd command.
+For example, on Windows:

+cd "C:\Program Files\Blender Foundation\Blender 4.1\4.1\python\bin"

-Run the following commands:
+Run the following commands to install the libraries:

 # For Windows
-python.exe -m pip install --upgrade pip python.exe -m pip install google-generativeai python.exe -m pip install SpeechRecognition python.exe -m pip install PyAudio
+python.exe -m pip install --upgrade pip python.exe -m pip install google-generativeai SpeechRecognition PyAudio

-# For macOS/Linux
+# For macOS / Linux
-./python3.10 -m pip install --upgrade pip
+./python3.11 -m pip install --upgrade pip
-./python3.10 -m pip install google-generativeai ./python3.10 -m pip install SpeechRecognition ./python3.10 -m pip install PyAudio
+./python3.11 -m pip install google-generativeai SpeechRecognition PyAudio

-Note: The exact python executable name (python.exe or ./python3.10) may vary depending on your Blender and OS version.
+Note: The Python executable name (python.exe, ./python3.11, etc.) might differ slightly depending on your Blender version.

-Usage
-Text Input:
+Configuration:

+Get a Gemini API Key:

+Go to Google AI Studio and create a free API key.

+Set up the Addon in Blender:

+Go to Edit > Preferences > Add-ons.

+Find "Gemini MCP Assistant" in the list and expand it.

-Type your prompt in the text field.
+Paste your API key into the "Gemini API Key" field.

-Click "Send Prompt".
+The list of available models will refresh automatically.
+You can select your preferred model from the dropdown menu.

+How to Use:

+Main Panel:
+Open the 3D Viewport's sidebar by pressing N.

+Go to the "Gemini MCP" tab.

+Type your prompt (e.g., "Create a sphere and add a subdivision surface modifier") and click "Send Prompt".

+The response will appear in the panel.
+If it contains code, the "Execute Code" button will appear.

+Popup Window:

+In the 3D Viewport, press Alt+G.

+A small window will pop up.
+Type your prompt there and press Enter or click "OK".

-The response will appear in the box below.
+The response will be processed and will appear in the main panel.

-Voice Input:

-Click "Start Listening".
-The status will change to "Listening...".

-Speak your prompt clearly into your microphone.

-The addon will automatically transcribe your speech, send it to Gemini, and display the response.

-Hope you enjoy it!v
+Code Execution
+After Gemini provides a response containing a Python script, click the Execute Code button that appears at the bottom of the panel.

+The script will run immediately, affecting your current scene.